Webbist-dev/optix-test/README.md

 - To further test the agnostic sorting functionality, I've added the releaseYear and cost fields to the render as optionally displayed content

 - Updated Vite, [This issue](https://github.com/TanStack/query/issues/5175) Relating to Formik and the version of vite the project code was provided with.
 Issue encountered when building for Docker.

+- I have commited the env file to ensure the project does not need additional standard steps for sensitive information (commited .env files etc)